-(b) While a force majeure event is ongoing, the party experiencing a force majeure event shall be excused from accessing the Website for purposes of matching Commodity Transaction Information for the Commodity Transactions, and CommodityLogic shall suspend the automatic confirmation provisions of Section 3(d) until the force majeure event has passed, subject only to any agreement for distributing or exchanging the Commodity Transaction Information by a means other than through access to or use of the Module as may be agreed to by Counterparty and Enron.
+(b) While a force majeure event is ongoing, the party experiencing a force majeure event shall be excused from accessing the Website for purposes of matching Commodity Transaction Information for the Commodity Transactions, and CommodityLogic shall suspend the automatic confirmation provisions of Section 4(d) until the force majeure event has passed, subject only to any agreement for distributing or exchanging the Commodity Transaction Information by a means other than through access to or use of the Module as may be agreed to by User and Enron.
 Once a force majeure event has passed, the party experiencing a force majeure event shall provide written notice of the termination of the force majeure event to both the other party and CommodityLogic.
-Upon receipt of such written notice by CommodityLogic, the provisions of Section 3(d) shall be reinstated and confirmation of Transaction Information through the Website will once again be available.
-In the absence of written notice to CommodityLogic of the occurrence of a force majeure event, CommodityLogic shall bear no liability for automatic confirmation of Commodity Transactions in accordance with the provisions of Section 3(d).
-Further, any suspension of the provisions of Section 3(d) subsequent to written notice of a force majeure event shall be effective for a period of thirty (30) days following the receipt of any such notice by CommodityLogic.
-Thereafter, unless subsequent notice is provided to extend the foregoing thirty (30) day period concurrent with an ongoing force majeure event, the provisions of Section 3(d). shall be reinstated.
+Upon receipt of such written notice by CommodityLogic, the provisions of Section 4(d) shall be reinstated and confirmation of Transaction Information through the Website will once again be available.
+In the absence of written notice to CommodityLogic of the occurrence of a force majeure event, CommodityLogic shall bear no liability for automatic acceptance of Commodity Transactions as matched in accordance with the provisions of Section 4(d).
+Further, any suspension of the provisions of Section 4(d) subsequent to written notice of a force majeure event shall be effective for a period of thirty (30) days following the receipt of any such notice by CommodityLogic.
+Thereafter, unless subsequent notice is provided to extend the foregoing thirty (30) day period concurrent with an ongoing force majeure event, the provisions of Section 4(d). shall be reinstated.